 Last Saturday we finished our assigned long run of 3 hours and 30 minutes.
 It was our longest run for this training cycle.

 I joined the pace group of Coach Jim.
-I ran behind him but had to fall back a little because I could smell the strong cologne of the person beside me.
+I ran behind him but had to fall back a little because I could smell the strong cologne of the runner beside me.
 Ughh!
 Haha!
 Anyway, when we finished the first loop, (approx. 15Km), I went for a bathroom break and when I came out, the group was gone.

 I could still see Coach Jim’s apple green shirt so I wasn’t too far behind.
 It would have been fun to stay with the group, I mean, I enjoyed Coach Jim’s elephant jokes.
 Really!
 And I could feed off energy from the other dreamers.
 But I just ran alone and it was tough.
 Sometimes my mind would wander and I had to remind myself, “Hey, wake up, you’re training for a marathon!”